See what's new in Perfecto 22.14.

 Virtual device enhancements

-New default devices
+New default device

-Updated the default devices as follows:
+Updated the default device for emulators as follows:

-Emulators: Pixel 4, Android version 13
+Pixel 4, Android version 13

 Added support for iOS 16.1 GA.
 At the same time, support for iOS 14.0 was removed.